This article is more than 1 year old

 CEO says Intel may yet end up inside, through its Mobileye tech

-Volkwagen Group’s automotive software subsidiary CARIAD has picked Qualcomm to provide system-on-chip modules (SOCs) for its automated driving software platform.
+Volkswagen Group’s automotive software subsidiary CARIAD has picked Qualcomm to provide system-on-chip modules (SOCs) for its automated driving software platform.

 The company has chosen Snapdragon Ride Platform portfolio as its hardware, projected to be available as of “the middle of the decade” according to CARIAD.

-Volkwagen CEO Herbert Diess said its project Trinity – the next generation of electric vehicles which will require "high performance chips" – will be ready for Level 4 automated driving in 2026.
+Volkswagen CEO Herbert Diess said its project Trinity – the next generation of electric vehicles which will require "high performance chips" – will be ready for Level 4 automated driving in 2026.
 Level 4 automation means cars can handle most tasks without human intervention, but people can still take the wheel if they wish.

 The CEO referred to the development of inhouse software expertise as "the biggest switch that the automotive industry has to make."